Conformations and Cycloalkanes

 Table of Contents

 - Bredt’s Rule: A Double Bond Cannot Be Placed At The Bridgehead Of A Bridged Ring System

 - Bredt’s Rule Explained: Bridgehead Double Bonds Have Poor Orbital Overlap

 1. What We’ve Learned So Far About Cycloalkanes

-At the beginning of this series I said that the fact that carbon forms rings leads to all kinds of interesting consequences that follow logically from the rules of structure and bonding in organic chemistry, but nevertheless would have been hard to predict from first principles.
+At the beginning of this series on cycloalkanes we saw that carbon’s ability to form rings leads to all kinds of interesting consequences that follow logically from the rules of structure and bonding in organic chemistry, but nevertheless would have been hard to predict from first principles.
 Among them, we’ve seen that:

 - 3 and 4 membered rings have significant ring strain (a combination of “angle strain” and “torsional strain”)

 - Rings of size <8 cannot turn inside-out, meaning that configurations of substituents relative to each other are locked.
 The simple way to say this is that it leads to the existence of cis and trans isomers for the disubstituted cases ( sometimes called “geometric isomers”) – e.g. cis– and trans- 1,2-dimethylcyclohexane.